arwells-research/gor-caf/README.md

 - **CAF**: tests whether a fixed, anchor-defined operator produces channel units with \(C_n \approx 1\) (Periods 2–4) and degrades at Period 5.
 - **Holdout baselines**: test whether the *existence and sign-structure* of \((r_{p^3}, r_{p^4})\) persists across defensible baseline families, without allowing the baseline to “eat” the mid-shell signal.

-The fact that \(\mathcal{R}\) is stable across admissible baselines (and collapses at Period 5) is strong evidence that the mid-shell structure is real and that the Period 5 crossover is not a CAF artifact.
+The fact that \(\mathcal{R}\) is stable across admissible baselines (and shifts at Period 5) is strong evidence that the mid-shell structure is real and that the Period 5 crossover is not a CAF artifact.

 ---